Hotell/blogposts/2018-10/typed-react-app-without-ts/blogpost.md

 We need to implement following functions:

+> **NOTE:**
-> NOTE: I'm using TypeScript annotations here, but in our code we're gonna use ofc standard JSDoc 👉 vanilla JS right 👌
+> I'm using TypeScript annotations in following bullet pointed list, but in our code we're gonna use standard JSDoc 👉 vanilla JS 👌

 - `handleTodoCreate = (description: string) => void`
 - `handleTodoCompleteChange = (id: string) => void`